-Veterinary Certificate for transit/storage of specified pathogen-free eggs, meat, minced meat and mechanically separated meat of poultry, ratites and wild game-bird, eggs and egg products is available in English, Bulgarian, French, German, Lithuanian, Romanian, Greek, Italian, Dutch, Polish, and Spanish.
+Veterinary Certificate for transit/storage of specified pathogen-free eggs, meat, minced meat and mechanically separated meat of poultry, ratites and wild game-bird, eggs and egg products is available in English and Italian.

 Plant management must present a monthly certification from an APHIS accredited veterinarian when making application for the fresh poultry meat transit/storage certificate.
 The veterinarian must have Category II accreditation in the State where the flock is located to sign the flock health certificate.
 To determine if a veterinarian is accredited in a particular State, the contact information for location of offices in each State is available at APHIS' Web site.
 The certificate must be dated within the previous 30 days of the date of slaughter.
 This certificate is for U.S. use only and should not be sent with the transit certificate.
+See Guidelines to complete.
 If the consignment consists of poultry, enter "US" and "US-1".
 If the consignment consists of egg products, enter "US" and "US-0."
 If from another country, enter appropriate code.

-3. Meat Products And Treated Stomachs, Bladders And Intestines Transit/Storage
+1. Meat Products And Treated Stomachs, Bladders And Intestines Transit/Storage

 FSIS Letterhead Certificate, "Veterinary Certificate for meat products and Treated Stomachs, Bladders and Intestines, for transit/storage in the European Union" in English.
 This transit certificate for meat products and treated stomachs, bladders and intestines applies to meat products from bovines, swine, sheep, goats, horsemeat, poultry, farmed game, domestic rabbits, and wild game.
-This letterhead certificate is also available in Spanish, French, Italian, Dutch, Polish, German, Romanian, and Bulgarian.
-If a foreign language version of this certificate is needed, it is to be issued in conjunction with an English version.
-Use of the revised Letterhead Certificate, "Veterinary Certificate for Meat Products and Treated Stomachs, Bladders and Intestines for transit/storage in the European Union" is mandatory for product being shipped and for entry into the European Union.
+This letterhead certificate is also available in Italian.
+Use of the revised Letterhead Certificate, "Veterinary Certificate for Meat Products and Treated Stomachs, Bladders and Intestines for transit/storage in the European Union" is mandatory for product being shipped and for entry into the European Union and Italy.